 - Mobilizing your hip to reduce piriformis muscle tension

-By regularly performing these exercises, you will solve the overuse of your piriformis muscle, which will cure your piriformis syndrome.
+By regularly performing these exercises, you will address the overuse of your piriformis muscle, which will cure your piriformis syndrome.

-It is best to do the exercises on a yoga mat which you can buy here. this is the easiest way to perform the exercises the right way because a bed is often too soft and the floor is often too hard.
+It is best to do the exercises on a yoga mat which you can buy here.
+On a yoga mat, it’s easier to perform the activities correctly because a bed is often too soft and the floor is often too hard.

 If for some reason these exercises don’t help you enough there are a few other options that can help you.
 I will also discuss these options later here.